herzbube/swisspost-tracking-libreoffice/README.md

 To use this extension you first need to have a billing relationship with Swiss Post.
 Follow [this link](https://www.post.ch/en/business-solutions/become-a-business-customer) to get started.

-Once you have established a billing relationship, the next thing you need to do is to register with Swiss Post to use the relevant REST API.
-Follow [this link](https://developer.apis.post.ch/ui/apis/5cff6ab7-8325-4a05-bf6a-b783256a0552) to get started.
+Once you have established a billing relationship, the next thing you need to do is to register with Swiss Post to use the "Track consignment" REST API.
+Follow [this link](https://developer.apis.post.ch/ui/apis/f7abf4c4-4a6e-49d4-abf4-c44a6e69d481) to get started.

 Once you have registered you are ready to install the extension and configure it with the credentials you received during registration.

+**Important:** The "Track consignment" API identifies so-called "mail pieces" via "mail piece id".
+This is an id provided by Swiss Post when you generate an address label via their Barcode API.
+So you cannot use the "Track consignment" API - or in other words: this LibreOffice extension - without also using the Barcode API.
+To register for the Barcode API, follow [this link](https://developer.apis.post.ch/ui/apis/5cff6ab7-8325-4a05-bf6a-b783256a0552).
+Note however that generating address labels is not something this LibreOffice extension does.

 ## Installation